ringcentral/ringcentral-javascript/README.md

 To make handlers organized keep following rules:

+use `handle` prefix for class members

+use `on` prefix for component props

+use action right away after prefix `onClickButton` no `onButtonClick`

-use `handle` prefix for class members use `on` prefix for component props use first-verb form of words in names
+use first-verb form of words in names

 ```javascript